tania-codes/jekyll-now/_posts/2014-3-3-Hello-World.md

 title: Blogging with jekyll
 ---

-As I'm rebranding my website on wordpress I decided to move my blog to jekyll.
+As I'm rebranding my website on wordpress I decided to move my blog to _jekyll_.
-I've heard so many great things about Jekyll but my top reasons are: practice with git learning about markdown no databases static site using Liquid
+I've heard so many great things about Jekyll but my top reasons are:
+*practice with git
+*learning about markdown
+*no databases
+*static site
+*using Liquid
-Use my code editor
+*Use my code editor

 ![_config.yml]({{ site.baseurl }}/images/config.png)